mkner/robo-time/docs/clocks.rst

 .. py:mod:
 .. py:mod:: py_mod

-| The three primary clocks are Uptime Clock, World Clock,
+The three primary clocks are UptimeClock, WorldClock, and SystemClock.
-| and System Clock.
-The primordal clock is the Clock.
-Both World Clock
-| and System Clock are directly derived from Clock.
-The projects object oriented
+Both World Clock and System Clock are directly derived from the primordal class Clock.
-| design makes it easier to use the various clocks in logical and consistent way.
+The projects object oriented design produces a symmetry of decendent functionality that makes it easier to use the various clocks in logical and consistent way.

-|
-| There is a common interface for many features.
-Additional functionality is provided
-| for the type of time awareness, time variations and time representation.
+There is a common interface for many features.
+Additional functionality is provided for the type of time awareness, time variations and time representation.
-|

-Many functions are availible as a base command line version that just prints out to the console but doesnt return anything.
+Many functions are available first as a base command line version that just prints out to the console but doesnt return anything.
 And then also with variations that return something for specific formats.
 The semantics of the interface function names are designed to follow a pattern that relates what the function does and how it does it.

-If the prefix **get** precedes the base name then returns some object.
-The type of object that the function returns is refered to in the suffix.
-For example, **Str* for string, **Fp** for Floating point numerical value.
+If the prefix **get** precedes the base name then some object is returned.
+The type of object that the function returns may be indicated in the suffix.
+For example, **Str* for string, **Fp** for a floating point numerical value.

 For instance:

 .. code-block:: python

-   uptime() # is the command line version
+   uptime()  # command line version prints to the console

    getUptimeStr()  # returns formatted uptime in a string

    getUptimeFp()  # returns uptime as a floating point numerical value

+The patterning of semantics, form and function enhances the logic and intuition of using the same base interface call in both shell programs and inline code.

 .. function:: uptime()